-Our unrivalled access to waste, through our connections and location in the world’s manufacturing hotspots, means we rescue high calibre unwanted fabrics, avoiding the need to create virgin materials for fashion.
-This radically minimises fashion’s impact on climate change, water pollution and land use, whilst slowing fashion along the way.
+Our unrivalled access to waste, through our connections, and our location in the world’s manufacturing hotspots, means we rescue high calibre unwanted fabrics and avoid the need to create virgin materials for clothes.
+This radically minimises the industry’s impact on climate change, water pollution and land use, whilst slowing fashion along the way.

 Reused ModalLenzing™ modal is a biodegradable, renewable fibre sourced from beech trees.
 Our upcycled modal is blended with cotton, adding drape, crease-resistance and a smooth lustrous finish.
 Modal pills less due to its strong fibres and is naturally moisture-wicking, keeping you fresh and cool.

 By upcycling modal from reputable mills and manufacturers, we’re avoiding the need to spin new fibres, reducing our impact on our forests.

 Reused CuproCupro is a by-product of the cotton industry.
 A regenerated cellulose fibre, it is derived from cotton linter (silky fibres that stick to the seeds of the cotton plant).
-A breathable fabric which drapes beautifully, it looks and feels like silk on your skin but sourced entirely from plants.
+A breathable fabric which drapes beautifully, it looks and feels like silk on your skin but is sourced entirely from plants.